osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 Some of these transformations can have parameters:

 * The `line` transformation has an optional parameter `split_at`.
-If this is set to anything other than 0, linestrings longer than this value will be split up into parts no longer than this value.
+If this is set to anything other than 0, long linestrings will be split up into parts no longer than this value.
-* The `area` transformation has an optional parameter `multi`.
+* *Version == 1.3.0*{: .version} The `area` transformation has an optional parameter `multi`.
 If this is set to `false` (the default), a multipolygon geometry will be split up into several polygons.
 If this is set to `true`, the multipolygon geometry is kept as one.
-It depends on this parameter whether you need a polygon or multipolygon geometry column.
+* *Version >= 1.4.0*{: .version} The `area` transformation has an optional parameter `split_at`.
+If this is not set or set to `nil` (the default), (multi)polygon geometries will be kept as is, if this is set to `'multi'` multipolygon geometries will be split into their polygon parts.

+Note that in general it is your responsibility to make sure the column type of a geometry column can take the geometries created by the transformation.
+A `point` geometry column will not be able to store the result of an `area` transformation.

+*Version >= 1.4.0*{: .version} If a transformation will result in a polygon geometry, but the column type of the geometry is `multipolygon`.
+The polygon will be "wrapped" automatically in a multipolygon to fit into the column.
+This can be useful when you want all your polygons and multipolygons to be of the same database type.
+Some programs handle columns of uniform geometry type better.

 If no geometry transformation is set, osm2pgsql will, in some cases, assume a default transformation.
 These are the defaults: